satvikgosai/pipes.go/README.md

 # Pipes Screen Saver

-A terminal-based screen saver that creates an animated pipe maze effect.
-Built with Go.
+A terminal-based screen saver that creates an animated pipe maze effect, built with Go.

 ## Features